robertdebock/ansible-role-fail2ban/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-fail2ban.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-fail2ban)

-Provides fail2ban for your system.
+The purpose of this role is to install and configure fail2ban on your system.

 Example Playbook
 ----------------